opf/openproject/docs/release-notes/10-5-0/README.md

 # OpenProject 10.5.0

 We released [OpenProject 10.5.0](https://community.openproject.com/versions/1386).
+The new release of the open source project management software contains new action boards for assignees, much more intuitive sorting of versions by name, the removed 24-hours booking restriction for time tracking, the summary of news on the project over view page, and much more usability improvements and bug fixes.

-The release contains several bug fixes and we recommend updating to the newest version.
+We recommend updating to the newest version.

 <!--more-->